RI-imaging/DryMass/README.rst

 |PyPI Version| |Tests Status Linux| |Tests Status Win| |Coverage Status| |Docs Status|

-**DryMass** is a user-friendly quantitative phase imaging analysis software
+**DryMass** is a Python library and a command-line tool for manipulating and analyzing quantitative phase microscopy images of cell-sized objects.

 Documentation